ecsyjs/ecsy/ideas.md

 - Add 'alive' attribute on components?
 - Extend "Component" class for all components
 - Limit number of components to 1 on events/queries
+- What to do with the Group/Mesh/Object3D if several systems wants to share the same entity
+- onEvent attribute on a component to be used for example to trigger the paint/teleport action, how to define it
+- this.component inside systems
+- async init on systems
+- separate between init() and config()/queries()/events()